davidmichaelfrost/wp-sync-db/README.md

 **Tip:** You can also install [GitHub Updater](https://github.com/afragen/github-updater) to enable automatic updates from this repository.

+### Requirements

+Although this plugin may work with other configurations, the following minimum requirements are supported:

+- WordPress 4.7 or higher
+- PHP 5.4 or higher

+If you encounter a problem using these minimum requirements, please [report an issue](https://github.com/cloudverve/wp-sync-db/issues).

 ## Demonstration Videos

 #### Feature Walk-Through